-When you want to delete backup versions you no longer need, please use the instrument provided in the application.
+When you want to delete backup versions that you no longer need, use the tools provided in the application.
 If you delete backup version files outside Acronis True Image OEM, for example in File Explorer, this will result in errors during operations with the backups.